mstorsjo/xcode-cross/README.md

 8, 9 and 10.
 Older versions of Xcode can be downloaded from [Apple](https://developer.apple.com/download/more/).

+Using an Xcode 11 bundle works somewhat; building with generic build systems works fine, but there's a few known issues if building Xcode project files with xcbuild, for other than the simplest project files.

 The Xcode bundle can be stripped down to more manageable sizes for use with this cross compilation setup, since very little of the bundle actually is used: